Penn Arts & Sciences Logo

 • You must fulfill all of your language requirements before you will be permitted to take your candidacy exam in your third year.

-• At least four courses (NOT including language courses and independent studies) must be taken with four DIFFERENT Standing Faculty of the South Asia Studies department in the first two years.
+• At least five courses (NOT including language courses and independent studies) must be taken with five DIFFERENT core Faculty of the South Asia Studies department and members of the South Asia Studies Graduate Group in the first two years.
+These professors include: Prof. Daud Ali, Prof. Greg Goulding, Prof. Ketaki Jaywant, Prof. Lisa Mitchell, Prof. Davesh Soneji.

 Note: Courses 400-level and above count for Graduate Credit.